bitnose/learning-blog/content/posts/post-12.md

     env anniinak$ chmod u+rx annik/

 I didn't work, still showed the same error.
 Next, I checked the permissions of the files and folders to understand what was going on.
 I still needed to modify the permissions.
-At this point, I asked helped from my better (at least in Linux) half who knows the Linux like his own pockets.
+At this point, I asked helped from my partner who knows the Linux like his own pockets.

 To elaborate what I learnt: